 Make sure information on your 1095-A is right — and if not, call us

 - Verify basic information about health plan and household members on Parts I and II of the form.
 See errors?
 Contact the Marketplace Call Center.

 - If you paid full price for your health plan, Part III, column C should be blank or have the number "0."

 If you paid full price and are sure you don't qualify for a premium tax credit

-- You aren’t required to fill out Form 8962, Premium Tax Credit, when you file your federal taxes.
+- You don’t have to fill out or include Form 8962, Premium Tax Credit, when you file your federal taxes.

 - Keep your Form 1095-A with your other tax records.

 If you paid full price and want to see if you qualify for a premium tax credit based on your final 2017 income